Turfjs/turf/README.md

 - [Swift](https://github.com/mapbox/turf-swift/) (iOS, macOS, tvOS, watchOS, Linux)
   - > Turf for Swift is **experimental** and its public API is subject to change.
 Please use with care.
 - [Dart/Flutter](https://github.com/dartclub/turf_dart) (Dart Web, Dart Native; Flutter for iOS, Android, macOS, Windows, Linux, Web)
-  - > Thr Turf for Dart port is still in progress, the implementation status can be found in the [README](https://github.com/dartclub/turf_dart#components).
+  - > The Turf for Dart port is still in progress, the implementation status can be found in the [README](https://github.com/dartclub/turf_dart#components).
 - - -

 ## Data in Turf